-Now I’ve no objection to Marvel Studios making Spider-Man a part of the ‘Marvel Cinematic Universe’ of superhero movies.
-But the creative choices made had me consider it less of a ‘Spider-Man’ movie for me since elements of it distracted me to regard it as a faithful version of the superhero.
+Now, I’ve no objection to Marvel Studios making Spidey a part of the ‘Marvel Cinematic Universe’ series of superhero films.
+But the creative choices made here led me to consider it less a ‘Spider-Man’ film for me, as elements of it distracted me to regard it as a faithful version of the superhero. 😦

-As I review this movie, I hope I’ll endeavour to enlighten you on why I don’t think this is the greatest film adaptation of Spider-Man from the comics whilst also sharing what I do like about it.
-This is particularly with hindsight in mind after seeing later appearances of Spider-Man in the ‘MCU’ movies.
+As I review the film, I hope to enlighten you on why I don’t think this is the greatest film adaptation of Spider-Man from the comics whilst also sharing what I do like about the film.
+This is particularly with the hindsight in mind, after seeing the later appearances of Spider-Man in the ‘MCU’ movies. 😐

-‘Spider-Man: Homecoming’ stars Tom Holland who I found absolutely amazing as Peter Parker/Spider-Man.
-The film is directed by Jon Watts and it also stars Michael Keaton, Jon Favreau, Zendaya, Marisa Tomei and Robert Downey Jr. I do agree.
-The cast are very good, despite my issues.
+‘Spider-Man: Homecoming’ stars Tom Holland, who I found absolutely amazing as Peter Parker/Spider-Man.
+The film is directed by Jon Watts, and it also stars Michael Keaton, Jon Favreau, Zendaya, Marisa Tomei and Robert Downey, Jr. I agree that the cast are superb, despite my issues. 🙂

 This movie is technically Tom Holland’s second appearance as Spider-Man.
 He made a brief debut in ‘Captain America: Civil War’, which I enjoyed.
 I was really looking forward to seeing Tom Holland swing into action proper as Spider-Man in his first film.
 And he makes a really good impression here.

-This era of ‘Spider-Man’ doesn’t start off with an origins story as was the case in the Tobey Maguire and Andrew Garfield eras.
-This I’m okay with.
-We didn’t need an origins story for Tom Holland’s version of Spider-Man.
+This era of ‘Spider-Man’ doesn’t start off with an origins story, as was the case in the Tobey Maguire and the Andrew Garfield eras.
+This, I’m okay with.
+We don’t need an origins story for Tom Holland’s version of Spider-Man.
 It made sense not to do that.
 It’d been done a lot in the first two movie eras.

-I also have issues with the Spider-Man suit featured in the movie.
-Apparently the suit is a property of Stark Industries when given to Peter by Tony Stark.
-It ruined it for me when the Spider-Man suit was technologically advanced like Iron Man’s suit, especially when it had this A.I. voice later called Karen.
+I also have issues with the Spider-Man suit featured in the film.
+Apparently, the suit is a property of Stark Industries when given to Peter by Tony Stark.
+It ruined it for me when the Spider-Man suit was technologically advanced like Iron Man’s suit, especially since it has that A.I. voice later called Karen.

-That takes away the originality of Spidey’s suit when it was handmade by Peter Parker in the comics and in the previous two movie eras.
-I would’ve liked it if Peter had designed the familiar Spider-Man suit based on the one that Tony Stark gave him, especially as he had it taken away from him later on.
+It takes away the originality of Spidey’s suit when it was handmade by Peter Parker in the comics and in the previous two movie eras.
+I would have liked it if Peter had designed the familiar Spider-Man suit based on the one that Tony Stark gave him, especially as he had it taken away from him later on.

 He would be fighting on his own initiative there.
-I would’ve liked it if Peter Parker fought as Spider-Man against the Vulture in a familiar Spidey suit that he made himself without the technology, instead of the make-shift costume he wore before the one Tony gave him.
+I would’ve liked it if Peter Parker fought as Spider-Man against the Vulture in a familiar Spidey suit that he made himself without the technology, instead of that makeshift costume he wore before the one Tony gave him.
 That would be awesome!

 Anyway, let’s talk about the cast.
 Tom Holland, like I said, is brilliant as Peter Parker/Spider-Man.
-Despite the issues I have with this film, I was convinced that Tom Holland was Spidey.
-He balanced the quirky sense of humour; the mild mannered aspects and those agile aspects required for Spidey.
+Despite the issues I have with this film, I became convinced that Tom Holland is Spidey.
+He balances the quirky sense of humour, the mild-mannered aspects and those agile aspects required for Spidey.

 I found how I enjoyed Peter/Spidey’s character journey throughout the film.
 He was able to deliver the emotional aspects to Peter’s character that I enjoyed.
 That scene where Spider-Man is under a ton of rubble was brilliantly performed by Tom Holland.
 I could feel the intensity of that scene there.

 The scene of Spider-Man under the rubble was also a nod to the classic comics of the 1960s.
-I do recall seeing that scene when I checked out the original ‘Spidey’ comics.
+I recall seeing that scene when I checked out the original ‘Spidey’ comics.
 That was in ‘Amazing Spider-Man #33’ apparently.
-I’m so pleased that imagery from the comics was used in the film here.
+I’m very pleased that the imagery from the comics was used in this particular film. 🙂

 The cast also includes Michael Keaton!
 Oh hey!
 Michael Keaton!
 He’s back for ‘Batman Forever’! 😀 Yeah okay, he’s not Batman in this.
-He’s actually playing the villain, Adrian Toomes a.k.a. the Vulture.
-I was so impressed by Michael Keaton’s villainous performance as the Vulture in this ‘Spidey’ movie.
+He’s actually playing the villainous Adrian Toomes a.k.a. the Vulture.
+I was very impressed by Michael Keaton’s villainous performance as the Vulture in this film.